-- From comparison of table 1 and 2 we can see that implicit mean and standard deviation of export activities are higher to those of purely domestic companies.
-This result is simply a consequence of the positive impact of exports on the mean and standard deviation of the overall margin we observed in our comment of table 1. - The sample mean of implicit coefficient of correlation between domestic and export activities is slightly negative indicating that exports aims to play an important role in diversifying companies' risk.
-Implicit coefficients of correlation are not necessarily between -1 and 1.
-It is the case here for 5 coefficients over 90 that are below -1 (it is the reason why we observe a -2.73 in the "min" column of table 2.
-For those companies the global risk is very low and in particular below the level permitting to obtain coefficient above -1 defined in appendix 3. - The sample mean of implicit export financial performance ratio (MRR) is below the one of domestic companies (2.97 against 5.28 (see table 1)).
-The higher margin of export activities is more than compensated by the higher risk they generate.
+By comparing Table 1 and 2, we can see that implicit mean and standard deviation of export activities are higher to those of purely domestic companies.
+This result is simply a consequence of the positive impact of exports on the mean and standard deviation of the overall margin we observed in our comment of Table 1.

+The sample mean of implicit coefficient of correlation between domestic and export activities is slightly negative indicating that exports aims to play an important role in diversifying companies' risk.
+Implicit coefficients of correlation are not necessarily between -1 and 114.
+It is the case here for five coefficients over 90 that are below -1 (it is the reason why we observe a -2.73 in the "min" column of Table 2.
+For those companies the global risk is very low and in particular below the level permitting to obtain coefficient above -1 defined in Appendix 3.